National League East capsules

 Manager: Pete Mackanin (third season).

-He's Here: LF Howie Kendrick, RF Michael Saunders, RHP Clay Buchholz, RHP Joaquin Benoit, RHP Pat Neshek, OF-INF Chris Coghlan, OF Daniel Nava, C Ryan Hanigan, LHP Sean Burnett, SHP Pat Venditte.
+He's Here: LF Howie Kendrick, RF Michael Saunders, RHP Clay Buchholz, RHP Joaquin Benoit, RHP Pat Neshek, OF Daniel Nava, LHP Sean Burnett, SHP Pat Venditte.

-He's Outta Here: 1B Ryan Howard, OF-3B Cody Asche, OF Peter Bourjos, 1B-OF Darin Ruf, RHP Charlie Morton, RHP David Hernandez.
+He's Outta Here: 1B Ryan Howard, OF-3B Cody Asche, OF Peter Bourjos, 1B-OF Darin Ruf, RHP Charlie Morton, RHP David Hernandez, RHP Alec Asher.

 Projected Lineup: 2B Cesar Hernandez (.294, 6 HRs, 39 RBIs, 11 3Bs, 17 SBs), LF Howie Kendrick (.255, 8, 40 with Dodgers), CF Odubel Herrera (.286, 15, 49, 25 SBs), 3B Maikel Franco (.255, 25, 88), RF Michael Saunders (.253, 24, 57 with Toronto), 1B Tommy Joseph (.257, 21, 47), SS Freddy Galvis (.241, 20, 67, 17 SBs, 25 BBs, .274 OBP), C Cameron Rupp (.252, 16, 54).